 Fostering Inclusion In The Classroom Culture

 One of the important ways that Cal Poly educators can help all students to be successful is to foster a class environment that is conducive to learning by establishing core commitments to inclusion and support of diversity.
-There are a number of ways to do that, but one rather brief but potentially effective way is for faculty to convey their personal and professional values for diversity and inclusion directly and clearly to students through a syllabus statement.
+One effective way for faculty do this is by conveying their personal and professional values for diversity and inclusion directly and clearly to students through a syllabus Diversity & Inclusion statement.

-The page linked below provides guidance, resources and examples of inclusion statements, which can be incorporated into syllabi.
-The inclusion statement language can also be useful whenever faculty recognize the need to restate their personal and professional support for inclusion and diversity.
-These reminders would be timely whenever incidents in class, on campus, or elsewhere might undermine students' sense of inclusion and belonging at Cal Poly.
+The page linked below provides guidance, resources and examples of Diversity & Inclusion statements.
+The statement language can also be useful whenever faculty recognize the need to restate their personal and professional support for Diversity & Inclusion when incidents in class, on campus, or elsewhere undermine students' sense of inclusion and belonging at Cal Poly.